 *Did you know that you can check your body’s acidity or alkaline level at any time?
 Use these pH test strips to test your saliva or urine to see what’s going on inside.*

 Food has a MAJOR impact on whether or not your body is acidic or alkaline.
 To be fair, emotional stress and toxic overloads can spin your body into an acidic environment, too.
 So you want to consume foods that will have an alkalizing effect on your body, even if you think you eat right already.

 Citrus fruits with their high acidity actually alkalize your body.
 So drinking lemon juice, orange juice, tangerine juice and other fruits that remind you of sunny days can bring down the acid balance inside and start to put your body into a healthier pH balance.

 You want only pure citrus juice though, without any added sugars, flavors or preservatives.
+And skip orange juice made with flavor packs, too.
+(Read to see what flavor packs are.)
 Organic is always best, too, in order to reduce your exposure to toxic chemicals, which could raise the acid count in your body.

 Lemon juice is among the strongest alkalizing fruits available.
 Just behind lemons, though, are mango, guavas, nectarines and oranges.
 Beets and apples are moderately alkaline, too.

 Let’s make it clear, though.
 As great as consuming orange juice can be for your health, the acid can still wreck havoc on your tooth enamel.

 Hear are the quick fixes for reducing acid erosion on your teeth from citrus juice: